 This type of system allows for a connection between internal devices through an extension number.
 Most non-hosted office phone systems use a PBX system.

-Using non-hosted phone systems allow companies to customize their system as they see fit, sometimes in ways that hosted phone system plans do not offer.
+Using non-hosted phone systems allows companies to customize their system as they see fit, sometimes in ways that hosted phone system plans do not offer.

-Additionally, non-hosted phone systems are preferred as a means of protecting data security and ensuring that a company is safe from data exposure.
+Additionally, some organizations consider non-hosted systems as a preferred means of protecting data security and ensuring that a company is safe from data exposure.

 Typically, a non-hosted phone system will have a lower total cost of ownership over the lifespan of the phone system to offset its larger upfront cost.

 Perhaps the most prominent downside of implementing a non-hosted system is that it requires a significantly more expensive up-front cost than a hosted system.

 This is due to costs associated with the hardware (the PBX) and installation of the system, as well as providing space to house the materials.
 However, just as with other office equipment, leasing the phone system is a reliable way to reduce the front-loaded capital burden of purchasing a non-hosted system.

 Should You Choose a Cloud or On-Premise Phone System?

 Understanding the critical differences between hosted and non-hosted phone systems is the first step to deciding which option will best suit your company’s needs.
 Important areas to consider when choosing a phone system include: